Information & FAQs

 Suitability

-All our tours involve getting into and out of the minibus and, for safety reasons alone, you must be able to do this independently.
+All our tours involve getting into and out of the minibus and for safety reasons alone, you must be able to do this independently.

-On our other tours, and on our walking tours in particular, a suitable level of fitness is required, and this may vary from tour to tour.
-If you are concerned as to the suitability of a particular tour or whether, or not, your own fitness and mobility may impair either you or the group, please discuss this with us before you reserve your places.
+If you are concerned as to the suitability of a tour or whether, or not, your fitness and mobility may impair either you or the group, please discuss this with us before you reserve your places.

 Single travellers